Festive Finances: How to Save Money This Christmas

 The four-gift rule is a popular way to manage children’s expectations and keep spending in check.
 The rule dictates that each child receives four gifts: something they want, something they need, something to wear, and something to read.

-Nearly one in five (18%) Aussies are implementing gift limits for friends and family this year to save on holiday costs, according to Finder’s research.
+According to Finder's research, nearly one in five (18%) Aussies are implementing gift limits for friends and family this year to save on holiday costs.

 6. Can you make a gift?